Ingi Højsted

-Ingi Højsted (born 12 November 1985) is a retired Faroese football midfielder, who last played for B36 Tórshavn.
+Ingi Højsted (born 12 November 1985) is a Faroese retired football midfielder, who last played for B36 Tórshavn.
 He has been capped for the Faroe Islands at senior level.

 Club career

 In the summer of 2002 he joined Arsenal in London as a trainee, later playing for B36 Tórshavn.
 On 22 November 2005 Birmingham City signed him until the end of the season.

 Højsted has since parted company with Birmingham City after playing only 45 minutes of reserve team football.

 His career's progression was curtailed by several short to long-term injuries, of which fostered him eventually retiring.

 International career

 Højsted made his debut for the Faroe Islands in an April 2003 friendly match against Kazakhstan, coming on as a substitute for Jákup á Borg.
 He has collected 6 caps and has scored no goals.